 When we are merged with something in us that fears our sensations, feelings, and symptoms, we experience confusion, indecision, and anxiety.
 We struggle to evaluate whether action is needed in the face of our symptoms: are we ignoring the body’s cry for help?
 Or are we “crying wolf”?

 The way out of this suffering is to cultivate Loving Adult Presence.
-From Presence you can develop curiosity and compassion for your inner experiences.
-Instead of being merged with them, you have a relationship with them.
-This is what you did, Mary.
-You wrote later in the same email,
+From Presence we can develop curiosity and compassion for our inner experiences.
+Instead of being merged with them, we can have a relationship with them.
+In fact, Mary did this herself.
+She is an experienced Focuser, and in her email to me, she described a Focusing session that transformed her relationship to her physical suffering:

 “What helped me the most was a Focusing session in which I felt that all the fear and suffering was in my physical head and when I felt into my body itself, it was OK.
 Sounds so obvious and simple, but it was profound.
 Everything changed after that 20-minute session!
 It still took a while to get completely well, but the fear about the future was gone.”

-You sat in Presence with something in your head that was scared and suffering.
-And when you did that, you could feel that the body itself was OK.
-How wonderful to discover that your body knew the truth!
+Mary sat in Presence with something in her head that was scared and suffering.
+And when she did that, she could feel that the body itself was OK.
+How wonderful to discover that her body knew the truth!

 Even better, we can all learn to recognize the distinctive quality of this intuitive knowing.
 Mary described it precisely: obvious and simple, but profound.
 This embodied knowing is deep.
 It melds past experience and future implications into present-moment embodied awareness.
 You instinctively know you can trust it.